SF SYMPHONY YOUTH ORCHESTRA

 A Commitment to the Community

-The SFSYO is a vital part of the Bay Area’s rich cultural life.
+The San Francisco Symphony Youth Orchestra is a vital part of the Bay Area’s rich cultural life.
 The Youth Orchestra has opened the Stern Grove Festival three times, performed for patients at Laguna Honda Hospital, played a benefit for Stanford Children’s Hospital, given an Earthquake Relief Concert for the Hollister School of the Arts, and performed at the opening of San Francisco’s Main Library.
+In January 2024, the SFSYO hosted the ninth Bay Area Youth Orchestra Festival, presenting colleague ensembles on the stage of Davies Symphony Hall and benefitting organizations dedicated to the needs of underserved youth.